Elena Stasova

+Elena Dmitriyevna Stasova (Елена Дмитриевна Стасова; 15 October [O.S.
+3 October] 1873 – 31 December 1966) was a Russian Soviet revolutionary, Old Bolshevik and an early leader of the organisation that would go on to become the Communist Party of the Soviet Union.

+Stasova was born to an eminent aristocratic family in Saint Petersburg.
+She worked as a teacher during her youth and came to embrace revolutionary politics.
+In 1898, she joined the Russian Social Democratic Labour Party (RSDLP) at the time of its establishment.
+Following the RSDLP ideological split in 1903, Stasova joined Vladimir Lenin's Bolshevik faction.
+She continued her revolutionary activities in Russia, Switzerland and Finland despite frequent threats of imprisonment and deportation.
+In 1913, she was exiled to Siberia, but returned to Saint Petersburg shortly before the February Revolution.
+She was named secretary and alternate member of the Central Committee, but by 1920 she had been fully frozen out of Soviet power.
+Afterwards, Stasova was a Comintern representative to Germany until 1927, when she returned to Russia and took on a leadership position in the International Red Aid (MOPR).
+From 1938 to 1946, she found work as an editor of the magazine International Literature.
+Stasova died in 1966 at the age of 93.

 Biography

 Early years

-Yelena Stasova was born in Saint Petersburg in 1873, the youngest of five children, in an eminent noble family.
-Her father was the state attorney Dmitry Stasov.
+Elena Stasova was born in Saint Petersburg in 1873, the youngest of five children, in an eminent noble family.
+Her father was the state attorney Dmitry Stasov, while her aunt was the feminist activist Nadezhda Stasova.
 She was educated at home until the age of 13, and then at the prestigious Tagantsev private school for girls.
 Stasova described her political awakening as being tied to a realization that other people "made it possible for us, the intelligentsia, to live the way we did."
 At the age of about 20 she began teaching in evening classes and Sunday schools in Ligovo, which brought her into contact with female political activists such as Nadezhda Krupskaya, future wife of Vladimir Lenin.
-She joined the Russian Social Democratic Workers Party (RSDRP) at the time of its establishment in 1898, her main contribution being to use her parents' house to store illegal socialist literature.
+She joined the Russian Social Democratic Workers Party (RSDLP) at the time of its establishment in 1898, her main contribution being to use her parents' house to store illegal socialist literature.